learnitmyway/learnitmyway/README.md

 ## Deployment

 The preview branch can be used for previewing changes before going live.
 Otherwise the main branch goes straight to prod

+## Backups

+Articles that have been published externally are found on the `backup` branch